Beverly Bivens: 1970s–1980s

 During the 1970s, Bivens appears to have done some session recording, as well as making occasional appearances on television and recording radio jingles.
 Until Bivens and Marshall divorced in 1978, the couple raised two children in Berkeley, California: the saxophonist Joshi Marshall, who was born in Berkeley in 1971, and a daughter, Zoe Terry Marguerite.
 In the 1990s Marshall played with the Marshall Arts Trio of which his father Fred Marshall (1938–2001) was also a member.
 In 1995 he joined Mingus Amungus, a band that drew its inspiration from the composer and bassist Charlie Mingus, and has latterly developed his own Joshi Marshall Project.

 In 2014 Joshi, who has a son, Elijah Cole, with wife Leah, recalled an unorthodox childhood which was dominated by his parents' passion for music: "Everything was about music and art.
 It was like, you sleep here and you sleep there, and you have to be part of our trip ...
 But I wouldn't trade it for anything, there was so much love".
-An earlier publicity biography of Joshi stated that, while still at Berkeley High School in the latter half of the 1980s, he would "play in and host sessions with his mother ... and many notable jazz musicians which included saxophonist Pharoah Sanders and pianist, Benny Green."
+An earlier publicity biography of Joshi stated that, while still at Berkeley High School in the latter half of the 1980s, he would "play in and host sessions with his mother ... and many notable jazz musicians which included saxophonist Pharoah Sanders and pianist Benny Green."

 Bivens' career after leaving We Five is not well documented and, until Jerry Burgan published a memoir of the early folk-rock scene in 2014, sketchy information was derived mainly from recollections posted on the internet.
 Various rumours that she had died persisted for many years.
-These seem to have be fuelled in part by confusion with Nansi Nevins of the band Sweetwater, who was critically injured in a motor accident in 1969.
+These seem to have been fuelled in part by confusion with Nansi Nevins of the band Sweetwater, who was critically injured in a motor accident in 1969.